Kyoto School: History

 Generally, most were strongly influenced by the German philosophical tradition, especially the thought of Kant, Hegel, Nietzsche, and Heidegger.
 In addition, many employed their cultural resources in formulating their philosophy and bringing it to play to add to the philosophical enterprise.

 While their work was not expressly religious it was informed significantly by it.
-For example, Tanabe and Keiji Nishitani wrote on Christianity and Buddhism and identified common elements between the religions.
+For example, Hajime Tanabe and Keiji Nishitani wrote on Christianity and Buddhism and identified common elements between the religions.
 For this reason, some scholars classify the intellectual products of the school as "religious philosophy."

 Although the group was fluid and largely informal, traditionally whoever occupied the Chair of the Department of Modern Philosophy at the University of Kyoto was considered its leader.
 Nishida was the first, from 1913 to 1928.
 Hajime Tanabe succeeded him until the mid-1930s.
 By this time, Nishitani had graduated from Kyoto University, studied with Martin Heidegger for two years in Germany, and returned to a teaching post since 1928.
 From 1955 to 1963, Nishitani officially occupied the Chair.
 Since his departure, leadership of the school crumbled — turning the movement into a very decentralized group of philosophers with common beliefs and interests.

 Significance of its notable members

 The significance of the group continues to grow, especially in American departments of religion and philosophy.
 Since the mid-1980s, there has been a growing interest in East/West dialogue, especially inter-faith scholarship.
 Masao Abe traveled to both coasts of the United States on professorships and lectured to many groups on Buddhist-Christian relations.

+The Kyoto School of Philosophy also influenced education in Japan, giving rise to the Kyoto School of Education.
+Nishida had various writings such as "On Education" (1933) and deeply influenced his student, philosopher of education Kimura Motomori.
+Kimura in turn taught Mori Akira (also the student of Tanabe), who connected the Kyoto School's ideas to pragmatism and moral education.
+Through these figures, the ideas of the Kyoto School spread to philosophy of education and even educational practice.

-Although Daisetz Teitaro Suzuki was closely connected to the Kyoto School and in some ways critical to the development of thought that occurred there — he personally knew Nishida, Tanabe, and Nishitani — he is not considered a true member of the group.
+Although Daisetsu Teitarō Suzuki was closely connected to the Kyoto School and in some ways critical to the development of thought that occurred there — he personally knew Nishida, Tanabe, and Nishitani — he is not considered a true member of the group.

+Tetsurō Watsuji became a lecturer at Kyoto Imperial University, joining Nishida Kitaro, Tanabe Hajime and Nishitani Keiji.
+While Watsuji joined their department, he is not typically considered a member of the Kyoto School owing to the intellectual independence in his work.